-The U.S. Department of Education (ED) provides federal funding to enhance K-12, Higher Education and Rehabilitation Services programs provided by nonprofit organizations, local school systems or institutions of higher education.
+The U.S. Department of Education provides federal funding to enhance K-12, Higher Education and Rehabilitation Services programs provided by nonprofit organizations, local school systems or institutions of higher education.
 In general, ED earmarks may not be used for the construction or renovation of facilities.

-Proposed education FY24 earmark projects ranged from \$75,000 to \$2 million.
+CDS requests in FY25 under these accounts ranged from \$200,000 to \$1.2 million.